iggredible/Learn-Vim/ch12_search_and_substitute.md

 You can use them like you would use character ranges.
 To search for any single digit, instead of using `/[0-9]`, you can use `/\d` for a more concise syntax.

-## Search Example: Capturing A Text Between A Pair Of Similar Characters
+## Search Example: Capturing a Text Between a Pair of Similar Characters

 If you want to search for a phrase surrounded by a pair of double quotes: